thomas1242/Fractal-Explorer/README.md

-# Animated Mandelbrot and Julia set explorer
+# Mandelbrot and Julia set explorer

 Hold the left mouse button (LMB) to zoom in, hold the RMB to zoom out.